Henry Havelock: Tomb monument

-Statue in Trafalgar Square
+Trafalgar Square statue

 There is a statue of Havelock (by William Behnes) in Trafalgar Square, London.
 The plaque on the plinth reads:

 In 2000, there was a controversy when the then mayor of London, Ken Livingstone suggested that the Trafalgar Square statue, together with that of General Charles James Napier, be replaced with "more relevant" figures.

-Statue in Mowbray Park
+Mowbray Park statue

-William Behnes also designed the statue of Havelock at the top of Building Hill in Mowbray Park Sunderland.
-Two cannon (replicas of cannons presented to Sunderland after the Crimean War in 1857) stand beside the statue, facing north commanding the view over the park.
+William Behnes also designed the statue of Havelock at the top of Building Hill in Mowbray Park, Sunderland.
+Two cannon (replicas of cannon presented to Sunderland after the Crimean War in 1857) stand beside the statue, facing north commanding the view over the park.
 The statue, however, looks west towards Havelock's birthplace.
-The statue reads: Born 5, April 1795 at Ford Hall Bishopwearmouth Died 24 November 1857 at Dil-Koosa Lucknow.
+The inscription reads: "Born 5.
+April 1795 at Ford Hall Bishopwearmouth Died 24.
+November 1857 at Dil-Koosa Lucknow".